How Composo Works Under The Hoood

 Stage 1: Complexity routing

-When a trace and evaluation criteria are submitted, the system first assesses the input's ambiguity and complexity.
-Straightforward inputs with clear criteria can be processed with lower latency through a faster evaluation path.
-More complex or ambiguous inputs are routed to more extensive processing in the next stage.
-This allows the system to deliver faster results on simpler cases while maintaining full accuracy on harder ones.
+When a trace and evaluation criteria are submitted, the system assesses input complexity and ambiguity.
+Straightforward inputs with clear criteria are processed through a faster evaluation path.
+More complex or ambiguous inputs are routed to more extensive processing.
+This allows sub-second results on simple cases while maintaining full accuracy on harder ones.

 Stage 2: Ensemble reasoning